thecosmicfrog/LuasataGlance/README.md

 # Luas at a Glance

-Android Wear and mobile app providing real-time tram stop information for Dublin's Luas light rail service.
+Android and Wear OS app providing real-time tram stop information for Dublin's Luas light rail service.

 [Project website](https://luasataglance.thecosmicfrog.org)

 ## Copyright and Licence

-Copyright 2015-2016 Aaron Hastings
+Copyright 2015-2019 Aaron Hastings

 >This program is free software: you can redistribute it and/or modify
 >it under the terms of the GNU General Public License as published by